appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs-on-fargate.md

     - Select the trusted entity type.
     - Choose **Elastic Container Service** as _Service or use case_.
     - Select **Elastic Container Service Task** for _Use case_.
-    - On the _Add permissions_ screen, search the policy name that you created above, and add it to the role.
-Similarly, search for `SecretsManagerReadWrite` policy and add it to the role.
+    - On the _Add permissions_ screen, search the policy name you created above and add it to the role.
+Similarly, search for the `SecretsManagerReadWrite` policy and add it to the role.

-* **External MongoDB Instance** - Ensure you have access to an external MongoDB instance hosting MongoDB V5.0 or later.
-You will not be able to use the built-in MongoDB with EFS as it causes the Appsmith instance to crash.
+* **External MongoDB Instance** - Ensure you can access an external MongoDB instance hosting MongoDB V5.0 or later.
+You will not be able to use the built-in MongoDB with EFS as it will cause the Appsmith instance to crash.

 ## Install Appsmith
 Follow the below steps to install Appsmith: